redenciondev/.github/profile/README.md

 ## 🔧 Featured Repositories

-- `Malechores` – Criminal systems and interactive world events.
+- ` – Criminal systems and interactive world events.
-- `api_ia_redencion` – AI-powered services and integrations.
+- ` – AI-powered services and integrations.
-- `bots_discord_redencion` – Community automation for Discord.
+-  – Community automation for Discord.

 ## 👥 Our Team